irischang59/parallelSEE/README.md

 # Input files
 Sample input files for hexagonal boron nitride (```DESCS_hBN.txt```, ```ELoss_hBN.txt```, ```ThetaEl_hBN.txt```) are provided in the sample_inputs/ folder.

-See below for a list of the possible input parameters to these programs and what they do.

 # Input parameters
 * Primary electron energy [keV]
 * Incident angle [rad]